Vertical Addition

 1+5+4=101+5+4=10

-Since we don't have any more digits to add in the exercise, we'll write 1010 as it is despite it being a two-digit number.
+Since we don't have any more digits to add, we'll write 1010 as is in the results row.

 A vertical addition problem with the numbers 5290 on top and 4993 below it, separated by a plus sign (+).
 A horizontal line divides the numbers from the final sum "10283" written below.
 The numbers "1" are carried over to the tens, hundreds, and thousands places, highlighted in orange.
 The Tutorela logo is displayed at the bottom of the image.